MESA and NuGrid simulations of classical novae: CO and ONe nova nucleosynthesis: Comparison With Observed Chemical Compositions of Novae

 Difficulties with determining element abundances from the spectra of nova ejecta are discussed by \cite{gehrz:98}.
 The same authors have compiled the largest set of mass fractions of H, He, and heavy elements, such as C, N, O, Ne, in novae from optical and ultraviolet spectroscopy that were published in the period from 1978 until 1997.
-In Fig.~\ref{fig:f19}, we compare these abundances with the corresponding nucleosynthesis yields predicted by our $1.15 M_\odot$ nova models from Figs.~\ref{fig:f11} and \ref{fig:f12}.
+In Fig.~\ref{fig:f19}, we compare these abundances (the filled red star symbols) as well as ONe nova abundances from the recent compilation by \citet[][the open black star symbols]{downen:13}, that include infrared spectroscopy data, with the corresponding nucleosynthesis yields predicted by our $1.15 M_\odot$ pre-mixed nova models from Figs.~\ref{fig:f11} and \ref{fig:f12}.
 We also include the abundance predictions by \cite{jose:98}.
 For each of the novae listed in Table~2 of \cite{gehrz:98}, we have used all the available abundance measurements, therefore some of the novae are represented by up to three points for the same element in our Fig.~\ref{fig:f19} that correspond to different data sources.
-We have arbitrarily divided the observed objects into CO (panel A) and ONe (panel B) novae using the neon mass fraction $X(\mathrm{Ne}) = 0.08$ for their separating boundary value.
-The panel B shows a good agreement between the observed and predicted element abundances for the ONe novae.
-A comparison for the CO novae shows the presence of a large number of observed objects with too low C and O abundances as compared to the model predictions.
+We have divided the observed objects into CO (panel A) and ONe (panel B) novae using the neon mass fraction ratios $X(\mathrm{Ne})/X_\odot (\mathrm{Ne}) < 8$ and $X(\mathrm{Ne})/X_\odot (\mathrm{Ne}) > 10$ for the first and second group.
+Neither panel shows a good agreement between the observed and predicted element abundances for the novae, because both show the presence of large numbers of observed objects with too low C and O abundances as compared to the model predictions.
 The latter rather represent upper limits for the observed data.
 We do not know how to interpret this discrepancy, other than to assume that the observed material has been mixed with the solar-composition material from the WD's companion.
 We have tried to reduce the amount of CO WD's material in the pre-mixed accreted envelope from 50\% to 25\% but this does not help much (compare the solid and dashed blue curves in the panel A).
 Note that our model predictions almost coincide with those of the Barcelona group in Fig.~\ref{fig:f19}.